Tromador/Kyngesreach/Adventure_Modules/Iron_Bonds/Iron_Bonds.md

 ## Summary
 This scene brings the powder keg to the brink.
 The players are not passive—they shape who will stand with them or against them when the mutiny explodes in Scene 4.

 ---

-## Scene 4: Mutiny Erupts

-- **Setup:**
-  After tensions reach a boiling point, the mutiny erupts—likely during a quiet watch, or an opportune moment chosen by Torrin and the infiltrators.

 # ⚔️ Scene 4 – Mutiny Ignites and Torrin’s Reveal

 ## 🎭 Scene Overview
 The mutineers strike, aiming to seize control of the Sojourner.
 But thanks to the players’ investigation and preparation, the loyalists have the upper hand—if they act fast and smart.

+- **Setup:**
+  After tensions reach a boiling point, the mutiny erupts—likely during a quiet watch, or an opportune moment chosen by Torrin and the infiltrators.

+# ⚔️ Mutiny Breakout – Two Opening Narratives

+---

+### 📜 Option 1: Weapons Locker Full of Weapons (Players Fail or Skip Preparation)

+The crashing blow of a boarding axe shatters the lock on the weapons locker.
+Cheers erupt from the mutineers as cutlasses and pistols spill into waiting hands.
+The air fills with the hiss of steel drawn from sheaths and the sharp scent of gun oil.

+“Tear down the officers!
+The ship’s ours!” a mutineer bellows, brandishing a blade.

+In an instant, the balance shifts.
+Armed and emboldened, the mutineers surge forward, turning the Sojourner’s decks into a battleground.
+Panic ripples through the loyalists as the mutineers’ weapons flash in the dim lantern light.

+---

+### 📜 Option 2: Weapons Locker Empty (Players Prepared and Persuasive)

+The mutineers hammer open the weapons locker with a triumphant shout—only to freeze.
+The locker stands gaping and bare, save for a solitary crewman perched inside, idly playing a mournful tune on a battered tin whistle.

+A heartbeat of silence falls.
+Then a mutineer snarls, “Where’s the damned guns?”
+Confusion spreads, sharp cries of panic rising.

+From nearby shadows, the players and loyal crew spring into action, weapons drawn from hidden stashes.
+The clash of steel fills the air as the loyalists seize the initiative, turning the mutineers’ moment of triumph into a rout.

 ---